billyc/immersion/_posts/2022-10-08-adjectives.md

 Adjective endings depend on the gender of the noun (masculine, feminine, or neuter), so it's pretty hard to get the endings right if you don't know the noun's gender.
 Immerse until you get a feel for the gender of your nouns!
 Then come back here.

 This guide is for **adjectives that come before nouns** in the sentence.
-If you're saying something simple like `Das Haus ist alt` you simply leave the adjective alone.
+If you're saying something declarative like `Das Haus ist alt` you simply leave the adjective alone.

 Ok let's go!